Osteoarthritis of the knee – causes, symptoms and relieving knee braces

 Recommended protection & support

 Knee braces for osteoarthritis are designed to provide support, stability and compression, which reduces pain and swelling.
 They make it easier to move and exercise, which is central to treatment.
 The combination of physical activity, weight loss and an individual exercise program from a physiotherapist often gives the best results.
-Assistive devices such as osteoarthritis braces make it possible to be active for longer and slow down the progression of the disease.
+Aids such as osteoarthritis braces make it possible to be active for longer and slow down the progression of the disease.
+See all our products for knees and knee joints here.